 - Tutors

-- Mentors

 - Houseparent

-- Deputy Head's
+- Deputy Heads

 - Matrons

 - Independent Listener

 - Friends

 - Prefects

 - Circle of friends

-- Headmaster and his wife
+- Headmaster

-Liaison with parents and support staff
+16. Liaison with parents and support staff

 The school has an excellent relationship with the parents of the children at Beeston Hall.
 The communication methods used range from emails and phone calls to conversations by the touchline to scheduled meetings.
-Relevant communications are recorded on the internal Management System as well as communicated verbally or by email to make sure all relevant staff are aware of conversations and the subsequent actions initialised.
-The parents' opinions and thoughts are always welcomed.
+Relevant communications are recorded on the internal Management System as well as communicated verbally or by email to make sure all relevant staff are aware of conversations and the subsequent actions initiated The parents' opinions and thoughts are always welcomed.